Leasing and Boarding with Lupine Farm

 Full- Lease (6 month minimum):

-Opportunity to ride up to 5x a week outside of lessons and take horse to off-site competitions and clinics with or without Lupine Farm if arranged in advance and approved by owner; use of locker in tack room; $500/mth plus all veterinary, dental, and farrier costs for horse. *
+Opportunity to ride up to 5x a week outside of lessons and take horse to off-site competitions and clinics with or without Lupine Farm if arranged in advance and approved by owner; use of locker in tack room

 Half-leased horses will continue to be used in lesson program or may be half leased by two different riders.
-Fully-leased horses may be pulled from lesson program.
-There is a cap on veterinary expenses of $350 per incident on half lease and $700 on full lease. *Fully-leased horses may still be pulled into use for beginner summer camp weeks if needed.*
+There is a cap on veterinary expenses due from lessor of $500 per incident.

 Our Lesson and Lease Horses